PLEASANT TOWNSHIP

 Log cabin built at Georgesville in 1803.

-Southwest Franklin County Historical Society co-founder
+Drawing by Earl Nicholson, Southwest Franklin County Historical Society co-founder

 An article in The Columbus Dispatch in 1996, written by John Switzer, mentions the claim that Georgesville dates to 1797.
 In A Brief History and Description of Franklin County a statement reads: “Next after the settlement of Franklinton, a [George] Spencer and his son-in-law, [George] Osborn, settled on Darby [Creek in 1797].”
 Tim Riebel and Mark Hollar, both Pleasant Township firemen, told Switzer the land the two men settled is now Georgesville.
 “It [Georgesville] also had the reputation of being a tough town,” Switzer wrote